 Being active in the Poshmark community is the best way to grow your following and sell more items.
 There are two types of shares in Poshmark- self-shares and community shares.
 Self-shares are when you share your listings with your followers or a party.
 It’s a way of marketing yourself.
 Then there are community shares where you share other people’s listings to your followers.
 I do both of these every day.

 Try to participate in at least one party per day.
 You will get an alert on your phone when there is a party going on, so go into the app and share any I have relevant listings you have in your closet.
 And just a heads up for all of you who share incessantly with the parties, your listing will only appear in the party feed during a party once.
 It will not get back to the top of the meal.
-Those other 50 shares of the same item will only end up in your follower’s feed.
+Those other 50 shares of the same item will only end up in your follower’s feeds.

 Nailing Your Listing